Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/assignments/assignment-04.md

 Your README should be updated to show badges showing test coverage and build status.

 ## Stretch goals

+**Stretch Goal** -

 Version 2 of your library should add some new features.
 Your goal is to identify new string functions and utilities you can add to your library.
-Try these:

 - Invent your own utility functions.
 - Research existing libraries on npm to identify useful functions you can implement.
 Research these: